amoreZgx1n/SAGE/README.md

 ```
 # Inference&Eval
 inference, acc and MLE evaluation scripts can be used in `utils`.
+# Acknowledge
+This work is implemented based on [InternVL](https://github.com/OpenGVLab/InternVL) and [deepspeed](https://www.deepspeed.ai/).
+We greatly appreciate their valuable contributions to the community.
 # Lisence
 This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.
 ```